 Overall, the Games proved to be a strong showing for Vietnam, Malaysia, and Singapore in the sport of gymnastics.

 Despite their smaller medal tallies, however, important successes were also achieved by the others participating nations.
 Thailand won the men’s team silver and maintained their pommel horse reigning champion title.
-The Philippines won men’s floor gold, women’s team bronze over Vietnam, and were greatly boosted by Ava Verdeflor and Lizzy Leduc, especially considering that at the 2011 Southeast Asian Games the Philippines did not win a single artistic gymnastics medal.
-Indonesia also managed to capture a silver thanks to Rifda Irfanalutfi.
+The Philippines won men’s floor gold, women’s team bronze over Vietnam, and were greatly boosted by Verdeflor and Leduc, especially considering that at the 2011 Southeast Asian Games the Philippines did not win a single artistic gymnastics medal.
+Indonesia also managed to capture a silver thanks to Irfanalutfi.

 As the 2015 Southeast Asian Games draw to a close, some of the gymnasts are preparing for the upcoming Universiade, national championships, and then Worlds in Glasgow.
 The 2017 Southeast Asian Games will be hosted in Kuala Lumpur, Malaysia and evident by Malaysia’s strong showing in gymnastics at these Games we need not worry about gymnastics being removed from the competition roster as was done in 2013 due to the lack of Myanmar’s gymnastics program at the time.
 Congratulations to all the medalists and competitors and thank you Singapore for making these Games one of the most tech-savy gymnastics events ever (seriously, check out their phone apps and youtube)!